kcroker/dpsprep/README.md

     dpsprep --ocr '{"language": ["rus", "eng", "grc"]}' input.djvu

 Sometimes the pages of scanned books are saved as colorful images.
-For PDF, saving bitonal page backgrounds as RGB images can inflate the file by an order of magnitude (see the [notes on compression below](#compression)).
+For PDF, saving bitonal page backgrounds as RGB images can inflate the file by an order of magnitude (see the [notes on compression](https://github.com/kcroker/dpsprep/wiki/compression) in the wiki).
 We try to infer the color mode of each page, however that is sometimes inefficient.
 In such cases, we can force the color mode as follows:

     dpsprep --mode bitonal input.djvu start.pdf